wilsonmar/wilsonmar.github.io/shop/index.md

    The boxes are made of insulation material because many items (food, medicines) degrade when hot.
    The material also provides some stiffness.
+   Some packs contain soft pull-out packs.
+   But I prefer stiffer boxes so they stack neatly in the pack.

+   They are more effecive than **internal compression straps** to keep things inside the pack from knocking into each other.

 Other qualities and alternatives I've considered during my survey of various ones out there are below.

 <!-- https://www.youtube.com/watch?v=MiTD6Hs6HBk